 Buying your solar panels outright has its benefits – being the owner, you will likely benefit from an increased home value and savings.
 Solar loans and solar leases/PPAs both offer $0 money down, and monthly payments that will most likely be less than your current utility bill.
 One advantage of a solar loan is that it can be paid off within 7 to 15 years.
 Solar leases, on the other hand, often come with a 20-25 year term.

-Other Factors That Affect Solar Panel Installation Costs
+Other Factors That Affect NJ Solar Panel Costs

 With an investment as significant as solar panel installation, it is important to look at the big picture.
 Think of it as a long-term investment, calculating the cost and savings you will encounter over the next twenty years or so.
 Good things to keep in mind are:

 - The price of the materials needed for installation